 Kroger Shoppers – Anyone can contribute to our Hunger Ministry by using a Kroger Plus Card when you shop.
 To enroll in this program, follow Kroger Rewards Instructions.
 Shop and contribute today!

-CROP Walk – The last Sunday of September, the community comes together for this multi-generational event to raise money for Church World Service to combat poverty and hunger through the world.
+CROP Walk – The fourth Sunday of September, the community comes together for this multi-generational event to raise money for Church World Service to combat poverty and hunger through the world.
 25% of funds raised go to local charities.
 Participants include everyone who wants to battle poverty and hunger by walking or supporting a walker.

 Located in Redford, the Methodist Children’s home provides an environment of love and understanding that assists children in becoming healthy and productive.
 Our volunteers host a Christmas party for the foster children, provide gifts, and plan activities during the year.

 Puppy Love – Puppy Love provides the opportunity for elementary children and youth and their pets to brighten the day of senior citizens with a simple act of kindness.
 We visit an assisted living facility on the second Sunday of each month.
 For more information, download a Puppy Love Packet.